 Let’s go back a few verses in our James passage and look at the topic sentence of the section:

 Jas 2:14 What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?

 Note that the word “profit” is used here.
-Profit is something that is earned (in this case by and for the believer, and for another benefactor), by working and/or investing; it is NOT a gift.
+Profit is something that is earned or accumulated (in this case by and for the believer, and for another benefactor), by working and/or investing; it is NOT a gift.
 Again, salvation is a gift from God.
 True gifts are in no, way, shape, or form earned.
 If anyone is able to [and does] give true gifts, it would be God.
 Believers can and should indeed be earning rewards.
 God rewards the believer; one of the brethren, for faithfulness, service, and obedience; which are one in the same; works; things getting done that God wants us to get done.
 Note, this OPPORTUNITY is only for the believer; someone who possesses the irrevocable gift of eternal life.
 Paul tells us in Galatians 5:16 to walk in the Spirit so we won’t fulfill the lusts of the flesh.
 The Apostle Paul, like James, is talking to saved people.
 The fruit of the Spirit that is described in verses 22 and 23 of the same chapter are made manifest by walking in the Spirit; the believer’s good works, which again, are getting things done that God wants done.
 The believer still has the flesh (remember, he is talking to believers in this passage) and when we are not walking in the Spirit, we are fulfilling the lust of the flesh…which accomplishes no works of any value, but only dead works, which are clearly of no value (Hebrews 6:1, 9:14).
 Any works that one may be relying upon to play any contributing part at all in their GIFT of salvation qualify as dead works.

 Jas 2:19 Thou believest that there is one God; thou doest well: the devils also believe, and tremble.